prasadnarwadkar/AutotaskWebAPI/docs/index.md

 ###### Post a ticket attachment

-Attachment file is taken from input control of file type. `TicketId` is parent id taken from query string.
-You could ask user to populate it in a text field as well.
+Attachment file is taken from input control of file type.
 The `url` is relative in the following example.
-However, since the Web API enables CORS from server side, you may deploy the Web API anywhere (e.g. your on-premise IIS, cloud hosting providers such as AWS, Azure etc.) and use that URL.
+However, since the Web API enables CORS from server side, you may deploy the Web API anywhere (e.g. your on-premise web server, cloud hosting providers such as AWS, Azure etc.) and use that URL.

 ```
 function createNewAttachment()